contemplating intent, consent, kill lists and ceasefire: deer hunting season, regular firearm, November 15 – 30, 2024 Michigan, U.S.

 if i just stay inside, unseen, all day ‘til Sun’s set, like the possum i saw last night,

-then kin will seek refuge, find sanctuary here
+then kin may seek refuge, find sanctuary here

 to catch their breath